aterreno/soap-stings/README.md

 Uses [lein-localrepo](https://github.com/kumarshantanu/) to get stingray pre-compiled api into your local maven repo.

 run:
+`soap-build.sh` to get the StingRay Soap API generated (the clojure app needs it!).

+run:
-`lein localrepo coords ./obj/stingray-1.2.jar | xargs lein localrepo install`
+`lein localrepo coords ./out/stingray-1.2.jar | xargs lein localrepo install`

-to get the dependecies met
+to get the dependecies met (if you haven't run before localrepo you'll have to run this command twice)

 See main.clj if you really dare using it on the command line